troglobit/myLinux/README.md

 Introduction
 ------------

-myLinux is a small UNIX like  OS for embedded systems based on [Westermo NetBox][], which in turn is based on the fine [Buildroot][] project.
+myLinux is a UNIX like OS for embedded systems based on [Buildroot][].
 It serves as a testing ground for various embedded networking hardware and open source software projects by the main author.

 myLinux can be used to test software components in Qemu before deploying to an embedded target, or as a reference to other embedded Linux systems.